pingidentity/pingdirectory-go-client/configurationapi/docs/AddReferentialIntegrityPluginRequest.md

 `func (o *AddReferentialIntegrityPluginRequest) HasInvokeForInternalOperations() bool`

 HasInvokeForInternalOperations returns a boolean if a field has been set.

+### GetPluginName

+`func (o *AddReferentialIntegrityPluginRequest) GetPluginName() string`

+GetPluginName returns the PluginName field if non-nil, zero value otherwise.

+### GetPluginNameOk

+`func (o *AddReferentialIntegrityPluginRequest) GetPluginNameOk() (*string, bool)`

+GetPluginNameOk returns a tuple with the PluginName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPluginName

+`func (o *AddReferentialIntegrityPluginRequest) SetPluginName(v string)`

+SetPluginName sets PluginName field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)